metabypass/captcha-solver-python/README.md

 ## Configuration

-Get the following credentials from the "Application" section of the MetaBypass website:
+Get the following credentials from the [Application](https://app.metabypass.tech/application) section of the MetaBypass website:

 ```python
 CLIENT_ID = 'YOUR_CLIENT_ID'  # ****CHANGE HERE WITH YOUR VALUE*******